Updated: Sep 30, 2022

 Throughout the whole of Ireland, Polish is the most widely used foreign language, followed by French, Romanian, Lithuanian, Spanish, and German.
 Also among those in the top are Russian, Portuguese, Chinese, and Arabic among others.

-The next largest group after Catholic was "no religion".
+The next largest group after Catholics was "no religion".

 The second-largest Christian denomination is the Church of Ireland Anglican, After that, there are a minority of Orthodox Christians, Hindus, and Muslims.